 Create a roadmap (Data Analytics Strategy) for the development of a Data Utilization and Analysis Program.
 This roadmap will guide the Finance Division on how to take advantage of the latest trends in data analytics, business intelligence and data consolidation in order to drive insights that support the City's financial management practices.

-- To: Chair and Members of General Committee - From: Gary Kent, CPA, CGA, ICD.D, Commissioner of Corporate Services and Chief Financial Officer
+From: Gary Kent, CPA, CGA, ICD.D, Commissioner of Corporate Services and Chief Financial Officer